HackerLoop/hackerloop-old-site/_drafts/programmers-hackers-engineers.markdown

 #### Finding the best fit

-I hope this brings some perspective.
-First for the technical people, to better understand the role you are the most confortable with and which projects would be a good fit for you.
-And for managers, leaders, and clients, to figure what role you are really trying to fill in.
+Hopefully this article brings some perspective.
+First for the technical people, to better understand the role they are the most confortable with and which projects would be a good fit.
+And for managers, leaders, and clients, to figure what role they are really trying to fill in.

 Now go make great things!